 All of us people that doubted you were wrong.

-And we, as Republicans, I believe at this point have a chance to win.
+And we, as Republicans, I believe at this point, have a chance to win.

-And the maybe.
+And the Democratic Party.

 I agree with the maybe, but I must put this one thing in there.